-You can spend hours walking this beach, hunting for fossils in the rock shale of this rough terrain.
+You can spend hours walking this tidal beach, hunting for fossils in the rock shale of this rough terrain.
 Make sure to check the tide table before venturing too far, and plan to be off the beach two hours before high tide.

 Cast your gaze out over the Bay of Fundy and you may see porpoises as well as an abundance of other sea wildlife, and a bird observatory, where you can view birds such as Eider ducks, Blue herons, sandpipers, loons, mergansers, songbirds and even the occasional seal.